oaknational/dfe-curriculum-ontology/docs/validation.md

 #### 3. Complex Import Resolution (Future)

 Currently, this repo validates all files as local - no external imports are fetched.
-If you add external `owl:imports` that need resolution, you'll need to implement a URI mapping system (see oak-curriculum-ontology for an example).
+If you add external `owl:imports` that need resolution, you'll need to implement a URI mapping system that maps persistent URIs to their actual file locations or URLs.

 ## owl:imports Validation